 Goodwill Games — Track coach Andrew Valmon, who came to campus in 2003, won gold medals in track at the 1990 and 1994 Goodwill Games.
 He also won a gold medal at the track world championships in 1993 and gold medals at the Olympics in 1988 and 1992.

-Governors of Maryland — Only two alumni, Harry Hughes and Marvin Mandel, have served as governor of Maryland.
+Governors of Maryland — Two alumni, Harry Hughes and Marvin Mandel, have served as governor of Maryland.
 Hughes (Class of 1949) held the top spot in the state from 1979 to 1987.
 Mandel (Class of 1939) preceded him as governor from 1969 to 1979.
 Both men were members of the Terrapin baseball team while undergraduates.
+Faculty member Parris Glendening served as governor of Maryland from 1995 to 2003.

 Graduate, Oldest — Henrietta Spiegel became the University of Maryland's oldest graduate in May 1989.
 She was 85 years old when she received a bachelor's degree in English with Phi Beta Kappa honors.